kev20006/watchList/README.md

 It would be useful if the app could send push notifications to remind you if one of your tv shows is about to come on.

+### Improved Backwards Compatibility

+AS the app uses a lot of modern js features, such as classes, promises and arrow functions.
+In the future i would like to work to ensure that it works even on the oldest systems.

 # Technologies Used

 This Project uses: